VITObelgium/openeo_algorithm_catalog/README.md

 ## Overview

-This repository serves as a catalog for openEO algorithms developed by Terrascope that are available as User Defined Processes (UDPs).
-T
+This repository serves as a catalog for openEO algorithms that are available as User Defined Processes (UDPs).

 These UDPs will be hosted either in EOplaza(https://portal.terrascope.be/) or CDSE (https://marketplace-portal.dataspace.copernicus.eu/).